misc-courses/web-cs105-f24/content/lectures/lecture1-jsintro.md

 This is not a comprehensive introduction to JavaScript (JS).
-Instead I am aiming to highlight some of the common "gotchas" when coming to JS from other languages like Java or Python.
+Instead I am aiming to highlight some of the common "gotchas" when coming to JS from other languages like Java or Python as well as some of the features you will encounter in JavaScript that you will not have seen before.

 For a more comprehensive introduction to JavaScript, I suggest the 3rd edition of [Eloquent